Indigenous Speakers Series presents Mary Spencer

 Dr. Allison McCulloch will be speaking on her upcoming book Gender, Peace, and Power-Sharing, which explores how power-sharing and the women, peace, and security agenda intersect in peacebuilding practices.
 It offers a feminist “alternative telling” that captures the tensions and potential of these frameworks

 Arts undergrad and graduate students are invited to join a conversation about the upcoming Arts reorganization to six schools with the Dean of Arts and members of the Arts Re-Org Working Group, moderated by ASU’s VP Academic.
-Light refreshments will be available!
+This event will be entirely online due to snow event campus closure.

 The Indigenous Speakers Series is honoured to present Dr. Kim TallBear, professor, author, and expert in historical and ongoing roles of science and technology in the colonization of Indigenous peoples.